Spheroman/ThingRanker/README.md

   </tr>
 </table>

 Then for every entry in the comps table, theres a new table with name `id`, where `id` is the id from the comps table.
+This table stores the items in the competition as well as their calculated rankings.
 <table>
   <tr>
     <td>id</td><td>name</td><td>rating</td><td>confidence</td>